Temporally Guided Articulated Hand Pose Tracking in Surgical Videos: Experiments and Evaluation

 \subsection{Evaluation on Human Pose}

-We executed additional experiments on the PoseTrack18 dataset between our model and the baseline.
-The baseline model, in the author's work, also includes optical flow during tracking evaluation.
-The optical flow is used only to shift the detected bounding boxes, it is not incorporated into the pose estimation model itself.
-Hence we use our re-implementation and add the same tracking to both.
-We repeat this for our dataset in the Appendix.

-In Fig. 8, we show a narrowed gap in performance but our findings are consistent with our earlier experiments.
-We perform a grid search on hyperparameters and optimize for maximum MOTA.
-For the top scoring models, we have similar or higher mAP on equivalent MOTA values.
+We executed additional experiments on the PoseTrack18 dataset between our model and our re-implementation of the baseline.
+From Fig. \ref{fig:posetrack_exp}, we show a narrowed gap in performance but our findings are consistent with our earlier experiments.
+Our model maintains a higher mAP score for the highest MOTA values.
 Given the trade-off that occurs between mAP and MOTA, this means our model is more likely to retain its localization precision at higher tracking accuracies.